Pediatric Occupational Therapy

 Auditory system: ability to interpret what we hear and the ability to filter out unnecessary or irrelevant sounds.

 Visual system: ability to interpret and understand visual stimuli.

 Taste & smell: gustatory and olfactory senses function together in eating to provide feedback regarding taste, texture, temperature, and smell of foods.

 We have Timocco!
 Timocco is an interactive game to help children progress with many different diagnoses.
 Ask us about Timocco today or visit https://www.youtube.com/watch?v=2-hthaTmq3M to learn more.

 Looking for other services?
-We offer occupational and physical therapy in Goldsboro, occupational and physical therapy in Beulaville, and occupational and physical therapy in Jacksonville, NC.
+We offer occupational and physical therapy in Goldsboro, occupational and physical therapy in Beulaville, occupational and physical therapy in Smithfield, NC, and occupational and physical therapy in Jacksonville, NC.
 Whether you’re an adult patient or the parent of a child needing our services, we can’t wait to meet you!
 Contact us today for more information.